-Today Society for the Blind is located in a newly renovated 20,000 square foot building located at 13th and S in Midtown Sacramento.
-From humble grass roots efforts, we have transformed Society for the Blind into a nationally recognized agency and the only rehabilitative teaching center for a 26 county region of northern California for people who are blind or low vision.
+Today Society for the Blind is located in a 20,000 square foot building located at 13th and S Streets in Midtown Sacramento.
+From humble grass roots efforts, we have transformed Society for the Blind into a nationally recognized agency and the only rehabilitative teaching center for a 27 county region of northern California for people who are blind or low vision.

-While the original intent of the founders of Society for the Blind was to provide a congregating space for people in the Sacramento area who were blind or low vision, today’s vision includes providing life and job skills training, mentorship, and access to tools to maintain independence for thousands of youth, adults and seniors in Sacramento and the surrounding areas experiencing vision loss.
-Each year nearly 6,000 individuals participate in our programs and services through classes at our teaching center, in-home training sessions and community workshops.
+While the original intent of the founders of Society for the Blind was to provide a congregating space for people in the Sacramento area who were blind, today’s vision includes providing life and job skills training, mentorship, and access to tools to maintain independence for thousands of youth, adults and seniors in Sacramento and the surrounding areas experiencing vision loss.
+Each year over 5,000 individuals participate in our programs and services through classes at our teaching center, in-home training sessions and community workshops.

-As we enter our 60th year of service to the Sacramento region and Northern California, our mission remains the same, to empower individuals living with low vision or blindness to discover, develop and achieve their full potential.
+For over 60 years, our mission has endured: to empower individuals living with low vision or blindness to discover, develop and achieve their full potential.

 To be the provider of choice for people living with low vision or blindness.

-We look forward to continuing to provide expert, state-of-the-art education and vision healthcare and enabling those in our community affected by vision loss to live life to its fullest.
+We look forward to continuing to provide expert, state-of-the-art education and vision healthcare that enables those in our community affected by vision loss to live life to its fullest.

 1953 – Society for the Blind began as a grass roots effort by a group of Sacramento County individuals who were blind and low vision.
 Their purpose was to develop a private, non-profit where visually impaired people from all age groups, backgrounds and interests could meet to interact with one another, plan and enjoy social functions and benefit from rehabilitation services